-Commonwealth of the Northern Mariana Islands employees are entitled to the following benefits with specific exceptions as noted below:
+Government employees are entitled to the following benefits with specific exceptions as noted below:

-- A. Workmen's Compensation for work related injury or illness.
-The Trust Territory Workmen's Compensation program is currently provided to all employees of the Commonwealth of the Northern Mariana Islands who are not otherwise covered by U.S. laws. - B. Group Life Insurance.
-The Commonwealth of the Northern Mariana Islands Group Life Insurance coverage is available to all Personnel Service employees employed for at least one year and who work at least thirty (30) hours per week, provided, however, that should a group life insurance policy be in effect covering employees not meeting the stated requirements, such coverage shall immediately be afforded such employees.
+- A. Workmen's Compensation for work-related injury or illness.
+The Workmen's Compensation program is currently provided to all employees of the Commonwealth of the Northern Mariana Islands who are not otherwise covered by U.S. laws. - B. Group Life Insurance.
+The group life insurance coverage is available to all Personnel Service employees employed for at least one year and who work at least thirty (30) hours per week, provided, however, that should a group life insurance policy be in effect covering employees not meeting the stated requirements, such coverage shall immediately be afforded such employees.

-/II.B4 INSURANCE PROGRAM DEFINITIONS.
+VII.B4 INSURANCE PROGRAM DEFINITIONS.

-Brochures and other information concerning nature and extent of coverage, cost to the employee, and manner of processing claims shall be maintained, on a current basis, in the Personnel Office.
+Brochures and other information concerning nature and extent of coverage, cost to the employee and manner of processing claims shall be maintained, on a current basis, in the Personnel Office.